TitasKu/help/docs/useful-definition.md

 **segment**

 A segment is a group of visitors who share a defined set of properties or behaviors.
-Segments are used to micro target your customer base.
+Segments are used to micro-target your customer base.

 **source**